-Guest blog by Derek Lane, Washington Conference Outreach Ministries director and Maranatha pastor
+By Derek Lane, Washington Conference outreach ministries director and Maranatha pastor

 In the familiar story of Jesus feeding the five thousand are six keys to engaging in community-based ministry.
 Let’s look at this story and its lessons!

 The situation: Matthew 14 begins by recounting the gruesome story of John the Baptist being beheaded.
 It’s a sad and scary time for John’s followers and for Jesus and His disciples.

 When Jesus heard what had happened, he withdrew by boat privately to a solitary place.

 Jesus didn’t set out to feed five thousand people.
 He set out to retreat and rest from the turmoil.

 When something happens in our society or community, the first task is to come away and rest.
 To do a heart check about why, how, what, and when to respond.

 We need to understand in our response what is God’s responsibility versus ours.
 We can’t have this clarity when our thoughts are drowning out the Holy Spirit’s promptings.